- Entry Level Occupational Therapy Program: Masters and Doctoral

 Students with backgrounds which include good academic performance, diverse extracurricular activity involvement, a history of leadership, and an appreciation for the profession of occupational therapy, who meet the criteria stated below, will be considered for admission to the occupational therapy program.

-- By the beginning of the fall of their freshman year, documentation of a full day (6-8 hours) of documented service in a health care setting with a licensed occupational therapist.
+4. By the beginning of the fall semester of their freshman year, documentation of 6-8 hours of documented service in a health care setting with a licensed occupational therapy practitioner.
 Applications may be reviewed for admission if this documentation is pending.

-- All applicants who are Certified Occupational Therapy Assistants must submit evidence of current NBCOT certification.
+5. All applicants who are certified occupational therapy assistants must submit evidence of current NBCOT certification.

 Admission Requirements - Full-time First-year Students